soumalyanandy/OOP-Js/JSF/README.md

 4. We use hash as a application navigation or as redirection to different section.
 Framework will have option to redirect with 'push state'. - Will be available in upcomming releases
 5. Final release - Done
 6. To add new settings or custom module library or helper use webpack import function. - Will be easy in upcomming release
 7. Currently we can use a template once or we can not reassign template variable more than once.
-And to do that we need to reassign the template where we need that. -
+And to do that we need to reassign the template where we need that.
+We can use el.on() while bind and event but IF THERE ARE OTHER REPLACEMENTS OF HTML INSIDE THE SAME BLOCK THEN USE DYNAMIC EVENT LISTNER FOR BLOCK MIDDLEWARE/BLOCK FLOW HOOK. - More functionality will added in upcomming releases.
 8. For data class current database is 'localStorage'. - Driver feature will be available in upcomming releases
 9. Only 'required' validation is there. - Will add custom validation functions and rules in future release
 10. Very propular functions are included. - Will add more in future release